SESYNC-ci/netlogo-programming-lesson/docs/_slides/behavior.md

 ## More Dynamics and Behavior

 Now our turtles are eating.
 Let's make them reproduce and die, and have the grass grow back.

-We'll add all three of these of these behaviors now, by making three separate procedures, one for each behavior.
+We'll add all three of these behaviors now, by making three separate procedures, one for each behavior.

 Rewrite the `go` procedure as follows to add more procedures:

 ~~~
 to go